 Time spent untangling your three foot-long lightening cable to charge your phone on the plug two inches to your left is time spent not studying.
 “It’s hard enough to keep your [stuff] together in college, but the compact keychain gives you a little less to worry about.
 Less clutter, ya know?” said William & Mary junior Scott Grim.
 If only you never needed to borrow your friend’s charger.
 Better yet, imagine actually being that friend with the charger.

 “I personally like playing music over my laptop when I’m walking around my room and hate having to switch songs by walking up to it every time,” said Grim.
-The Phone2PC lets you turn your iPhone into a remote control.
+The Phone2PC lets you turn your cell phone into a remote control.
 Instead of rushing to write down every word your professor says, you can record the audio with the Phone2PC and it’ll automatically covert it to text.
 Or instead of pressing “Yes, I’m still watching,” on Netflix, use the remote control setting to watch the next episode of The Office without moving from that perfect comfy position.
 Less walking = more time to party, yeah?
+Need a laptop?
+We got you covered.

 Students that live in Florida and decide to go to school in Boston don’t know what’s coming in the winter.
 These slippers become necessary for survival.
 When you get home from trudging around in the snow just to get to class, you can heat up your foot warming slippers and jump into what would have otherwise been a very cold Twin XL.

 A portable hard drive will save your life when your computer decides to crash the night before your thesis is due.
 Extra security never hurts.
-And in college, a little peace of mind goes a long way.
-This portable harddrive gives the extra storage space you need to back up a everything from a semester’s worth of notes to your high school prom pictures.
+And in college, a little peace of mind is the best gift you can give.
+This portable hard drive gives the extra storage space you need to back up a everything from a semester’s worth of notes to your high school prom pictures.

 Snuggling in bed on a cold day calls for coffee or hot cocoa—except you don’t feel like standing to get it.
+Move over, boring ole Keurig.
 “A bluetooth coffee maker would be great for those times you get that back-to-school cold and don’t want to get out of bed to make your tea,” said William & Mary junior Jessie Heise.
 With a bluetooth and wifi-enabled coffee maker, you only have to stand up when the coffee machine beeps to signal it’s ready.

 Consider it time to replace that sticky note you put over your laptop’s webcam three years ago.
 Swing into 2018 by opting for a an actual webcam cover rather than a DIY.
 The cover’s sleek, slim look will blend into the laptop.
 Even better, no one can hack into your camera and creep while you remove that huge wad of spinach from your teeth.

 Fidget spinners are trendy but useless.
 Kneadable erasers keep your hands busy in class and actually serve a purpose, you know, actually erasing.
-If you loved squeezing Floam as a kid, a kneadable eraser brings back all the nostalgia with just a hint of productivity.
+If you loved squeezing Floam as a kid, this perfect gift brings back all the nostalgia with just a hint of productivity.
 “Having something to keep my hands busy in class actually helps me focus better,” Radford University sophomore Kristin Kaiser said.
 Erasing and anxiety help have never been more connected.

 Keeping a NYE resolution to eat healther seems impossible.
 But when your blender makes everything from smoothies to hot soup, consider your excuses nonexistent.
-The 3 Squares Blender’s heating technology lets you heat up that frozen split pea soup mom shipped to you one day and make a creamy, cold acai green smoothie the next.
+The Ace Nova Blender’s heating technology lets you heat up that frozen split pea soup mom shipped to you in a care package one day and make a creamy, cold acai green smoothie the next.
 Keeping it in your dorm gives you easy access to healthy cooking, which will help you feel a lot better about literally never working out.

 For everyone who never brings a jacket to freezing 8 a.m.s, enter Embr Wave.
 At the press of a button, this device helps you warm up or cool down.
 The technology sits on your wrist like a watch.
 You can press the light bar to activate either the warming or cooling functions.
 If you’ve ever put an ice cube on your wrist to cool off, that’s how the cooling function feels.
-The MIT-trained scientists who developed this product found that temperature is personal—so even though you might feel content with the temperature of the lecture hall, your friend shiver until the minute she can go out to the warm, humid day.
+The MIT-trained scientists who developed this product found that temperature is personal—so even though you might feel content with the temperature of the lecture hall, your friend shiver might until the minute she can go out to the warm, humid day.
+Get her this great gift so she stops complaining.

 Biking and navigating seems impossible.
 Because it is without a device like Blubel.
 “I want this so I don’t get lost on my bike and so I can impress fellow bikers with my cool bike tech,” William & Mary junior Tess Thompson said.
 Here’s how it works: Biker downloads app and inputs destination.
 Then Bluebell uses light signals to tell the biker to turn right or left, or keep biking straight.
 Then all of the lights turn blue to signal the biker arrived to their destination.
 Blubel also serves as a literal bike bell, and learns routes from cyclists in your community to help you find the safest route.
 Forget about juggling the handlebar and your phone with the GPS—you’ll end up in the dirt or worse, accidentally in the street…SOS, Blubel.